 Further, the R&D Law imposes reporting requirements on certain companies with respect to changes in the ownership of a grant recipient.
 The grant recipient, its controlling shareholders, and foreign interested parties of such companies must notify the IIA of any change in control of the grant's recipient or the holdings of the "means of control" of the recipient that result in an Israeli or a non-Israeli becoming an interested party directly in the recipient.
 The R&D Law also requires the new interested party to undertake to comply with the R&D Law.
 For this purpose, "control" means the ability to direct the activities of a company (other than any ability arising solely from serving as an officer or director of the company), including the holding of 25% or more of the "means of control", if no other shareholder holds 50% or more of such "means of control."
-"Means of control" refers to voting rights or the right to appoint directors, someone who has the right to appoint its chief executive officer or at least one director, and a company with respect to which any of the foregoing interested parties owns 25% or more of the outstanding share capital or voting rights or has the right to appoint 25% or more of the directors.
+"Means of control" refers to voting rights or the right to appoint directors or the chief executive officer.
+An "interested party" of a company includes a holder of 5% or more of its outstanding share capital or voting rights, its chief executive officer and directors, someone who has the right to appoint its chief executive officer or at least one director, and a company with respect to which any of the foregoing interested parties owns 25% or more of the outstanding share capital or voting rights or has the right to appoint 25% or more of the directors.
 Accordingly, in certain cases, any non-Israeli who acquires 5% or more of our ordinary shares may be required to notify the IIA that it has become an interested party and to sign an undertaking to comply with the R&D Law.
 In addition, the rules of the IIA may require additional information or representations with respect to such events.

 In December 2006, we entered into an agreement with the IIA to conclude our R&D grants sponsored by the IIA, and by 2008 completed paying all debts remaining therefrom.
 In 2015 we received approval for new R&D grants from the Government of Israel through the IIA in the amount of approximately \$0.6 million.
 In 2016, 2017 and 2018 we received approval for grants in a total amount for the three years, of approximately \$1.4 million (together the "Generic Plan").
 In 2019, we received approval for additional grants under the Generic Plan for the years 2019 and 2020, in the frame of which we expect to receive a total amount of approximately \$1.1 million.
-The Generic Plan requires us to comply with the requirements of the R&D Law in the same manner applicable to previous grants, provided, however, that the obligation to pay royalties on sales of products based on technology or know how developed with the Generic Plan does not apply to us, but may apply, under certain conditions, to a recipient of the technology or know-how developed with the Generic Plan does not apply to us, but may after by conducts developed under the program outside of Israel, up to the percentages declared in our applications for such grants.
+The Generic Plan requires us to comply with the requirements of the R&D Law in the same manner applicable to previous grants, provided, however, that the obligation to pay royalties on sales of products based on technology or know how developed with the Generic Plan does not apply to us, but may apply, under certain conditions, to a recipient of the technology or know-how developed with the Generic Plan, to the extent such is sold and/or transferred.
+In addition, we may manufacture part of the products developed under the program outside of Israel, up to the percentages declared in our applications for such grants.